 Oral health for seniors

 Seniors are living longer than ever before.
-Advances in oral health care prevention and disease treatment mean that many seniors will have some or all of their natural teeth.
+Advances in oral health care prevention and disease treatment mean that many seniors will retain more of their natural teeth.

 When we age, teeth undergo changes.
 Sometimes these changes are affected by chronic diseases and the use of medications.
 Some changes may include: